Help us achieve our goals:

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)Fungicides for gardeners (Adobe Acrobat pdf document outlining fungicides available to gardeners)

 Bud blast: the fungus causing bud blast produces its spores on the black fungal 'bristles' that appear on infected buds.
-They are spread by water and infect buds through wounds made by the rhododendron leafhopper when it punctures the bud to lay its eggs.
+They are spread by water and infect buds through wounds made by the rhododendron leafhopper when it punctures the bud to lay its eggs (although some recent research has cast a doubt on this link between the pest and disease).

 Powdery mildew: the biology of powdery mildew is discussed in the web profile devoted to them.